stripe-archive/wilde-things/Step2/README.md

 To start, try running the demo from Step1 and making a payment with the card "4000000000000002" -- this is one of many cards that are available on [https://stripe.com/docs/testing](https://stripe.com/docs/testing) to reproduce specific errors.
 You'll notice that your program will error.

-To investigate the error, you have a couple of tools at your disposable.
+To investigate the error, you have a couple of tools at your disposal.

 First, you can look at your own PHP logs.
 If you are running PHP through the built-in Apache on OS X, you can find these at /private/var/log/apache2/error_log.